vegerot/last_chance_predictions/README.md

 * Predictions with more than two outcomes are not supported.
 * You must refresh your Twitch tab after installing the extension.

+## Fixing common issues

+This project is made for a CodeJam.
+We're still working on ironing out all the different edge-cases.
+Sometimes the plugin state gets confused and needs to be reset.
+If the plugin doesn't work the way you'd expect or seems confused, try the following:

+1. navigate to about:extensions
+2. click the "Reload" button on the Last Chance Predictions extension
+3. refresh your twitch tab

 ## License & copyright

 Copyright 2023 Matthew "strager" Glazar, Max Coplan